tessavdheiden/DrawingTool/README.md

-Machine Learning Engineer coding problem

-Write a simple ASCII art drawing program.
+Simple ASCII art drawing program.
 The program should support the following features:

 	N w h
 Create a new canvas of width w and height h.